k4m4/terminals-are-sexy/README.md

 # Terminals Are Sexy 💃

-A curated list of awesome Terminal apps, frameworks, libraries, plugins & resources.
+A curated list of Terminal frameworks, plugins & resources for CLI lovers.

 - [Terminals Are Sexy](#terminals-are-sexy)
 	- [Shells](#shells)